hans772/winMessenger/README.md

 asynchronously in a non blocking manner. the worker threads will recieve a context to handle what to do after each operation.
 This is more efficient for larger servers.<br><br>

+Choose the port you want the server to be hosted on and the maximum clients you want to allow to connect.
 Voila! you have a server.<br>

 ### Creating a client

-To start a client (used to send messages to and recieve messages from a server) enter 0, and then the IP and PORT the server is hosted on.<br>
+To start a client (used to send messages to and recieve messages from a server) enter the IP and PORT the server is hosted on.<br>
 Choose which chatroom you wish to join and your desired name (Only first time you connect, connecting to the same server after that will only require your room)<br>

 A client can only text people in the same Chatroom as them<br>